mohamadhasansalmaaniyaan72/Exchange/README.md

 <strong>⭐️⭐️New features I added to the app:⭐️⭐️</strong>

+1- UI improvements, some runtime issues fixed.
+(2.0.0.1)

-1- Fixing the client’s date display and security issues, Fixing the client’s UI on Windows(Vindoz) 8, Adding purchase history, CHanging the UI in some sections, Adding the option for in-app payments with Tron.
-(2.0.0.0)
+2- Fixing the client’s date display and security issues, Fixing the client’s UI on Windows(Vindoz) 8, Adding purchase history, CHanging the UI in some sections, Adding the option for in-app payments with Tron.
+(2.0.0.0) -> (2.0.0.1)

 2- View profile and ability to CHange user information.
 (1.8.9.9)-(🛑Expired)